yuan569/Html5-File-Upload/README.md

 # Html5-File-Upload
-Html5-File-Upload is a plugin which is used to upload images in mobile.
+Html5-File-Upload is a plugin which is used to compress and upload images in mobile.

 ## Preview